Board of Directors

-As an arts educator and administrator; Alex has taught students in dozens of schools in New York City.
-As a Fulbright scholar to Argentina in 2005 she worked with educators and theater practitioners in Argentina guiding them through collaborative playwriting and ways of integrating theater into the classroom.
+As an arts educator, Alex has taught students in dozens of schools in New York City.
+A Fulbright scholar to Argentina in 2005, she worked with educators and theater practitioners in Argentina.

 She is an affiliated artist of New Georges Theater, an alumna of the Actor’s Studio Playwrights and Directors Forum, Lincoln Center Directing Lab and Women’s Project Directors Forum.
 Alex is a graduate of Wesleyan University. www.alexandraaron.com

 Julia Brock, MD